The monthly days of 1941:

 Crete is a strong bastion, the locking bolt in front of Egypt.
 The troop transports are attacked by German bombers.
 Five days it takes the Luftwaffe to fight against the British Mediterranean Fleet.

-50,000 troops of the 62,000 the British could be evacuate to Crete or Egypt.
-Thus, the rescue operation is just as successful as the Dunkirk last year.
+50,000 troops of the 62,000 the British could be evacuated to Crete or Egypt.
+Thus, the rescue operation is just as successful as the Dunkirk in the previous year.
 The only question is whether the troops transported to Crete are really finally rescued on the island ?

 see also: Balkans Campaign